dolphindb/api-java/README.md

 DolphinDB Java API needs Java 1.8 or higher environment.

 Java API adopts interface-oriented programming.
-It uses the class interface "Entity" to represent all data types returned from DolphinDB.
+It uses the interface "Entity" to represent all data types returned from DolphinDB.
 Java API provides 7 types of extended interfaces: scalar, vector, matrix, set, dictionary, table and chart based on the "Entity" interface and DolphinDB data forms.
 They are included in the package of com.xxdb.data.

 Extended interface classes | Naming rules | Examples
 ---|---|---
-scalar|`Basic<DataType>`|BasicInt, BasicDouble, BasicDate, etc. vector, matrix|`Basic<DataType><DataForm>`|BasicIntVector, BasicDoubleMatrix, BasicAnyVector, etc. set, dictionary, and table|`Basic<DataForm>`|BasicSet, BasicDictionary, BasicTable. chart||BasicChart
+scalar|Basic\<DataType\>|BasicInt, BasicDouble, BasicDate, etc. vector, matrix|Basic\<DataType\>\<DataForm\>|BasicIntVector, BasicDoubleMatrix, BasicAnyVector, etc. set, dictionary, table|Basic\<DataForm\>|BasicSet, BasicDictionary, BasicTable. chart||BasicChart

-"Basic" indicates the basic implementation of a data form interface, <DataType> indicates a DolphinDB data type, and <DataForm> indicates a DolphinDB data form.
+"Basic" indicates the basic implementation of a data form interface, \<DataType\> indicates a DolphinDB data type, and \<DataForm\> indicates a DolphinDB data form.
 For detailed interface and class description, please refer to [Java API Manual](https://www.dolphindb.com/javaapi/).

 The most important object provided by the DolphinDB Java API is DBConnection.
 It allows Java applications to execute script and functions on DolphinDB servers and transfer data between Java applications and DolphinDB servers in both directions.
 The DBConnection class provides the following main methods: